-Getting crafty need not mean doing something foo-fooey or involve bedazzling.
+Another fun idea for a great date at home is to get crafty, and it need not mean doing something foo-fooey or involve bedazzling.
 Pick a project you’ll both enjoy and that’s fairly easy.
 Do things that are just for fun, or create a new piece of décor for your house.
-You could turn a couple books into secret safes or clocks, transform empty Altoids tins into things like first aid kits or fire ball launchers, or transfer a photograph onto a piece of wood.
+You could turn a couple of books into secret safes or clocks, transform empty Altoids tins into things like first aid kits or fire ball launchers, or transfer a photograph onto a piece of wood.

 12. Watch a Movie Outside